bmurrtech/IT_research/sentinelone.md

 - SentinelOne's agent provides detection, protection, and _self-remediation_ without a dependency on cloud connectivity.
 Many competitive offerings require cloud connectivity for full protection and don't include self/auto-remediation of threats

 __Best-In-Class Response__
-- SentinelOne has consistently had the highest number of Analytic Detections, fewest Missed Detections, fewest Delayed Detections, and fewest Detection Changes of any vendor in MITRE's Engenuity testing year-over-year
+- SentinelOne has consistently had the highest number of Analytic Detections, fewest Missed Detections, fewest Delayed Detections, and fewest Detection Changes of any vendor in MITRE's Ingenuity testing year-over-year
 - 1-click automated remediation capabilities
 - Custom, real-time detections
 - Quickly run scripts on one or multiple endpoints